Joey Boy (film)

 Joey Boy is a 1965 British comedy war film directed by Frank Launder and starring Harry H. Corbett, Stanley Baxter, Bill Fraser, Percy Herbert, Lance Percival, Reg Varney and Thorley Walters.
-The film was based on the 1959 novel by Eddie Chapman.
+It was based on the 1959 novel by Eddie Chapman.

 Synopsis

 After a gang of London Spivs are arrested for running an illegal gambling den during the Second World War they are offered a choice between prison and a tour of duty with the British Army putting their unique talents to work.